Updated: Aug 18

 To remove any remaining rust, apply the Rustins Rust Remover.
 It is excellent for removing surface rust from steel and iron.

-To apply the rust remover, apply the Rustins rust remover on a microfiber cloth and wipe or clean the metal with it.
+Apply the Rustins rust remover to a microfiber cloth and wipe the metal with it.
 It will remove any trace of surface rust from the area.
 It will also stop the rust from spreading and doing any further damage.
-How do you know that the rust converter has done its job?
-When it turns black.
-But if the rust doesn't change colour, then add another layer of this tonic.

 Step #3: Repair the holes

-Once you remove the rust, you will have holes from places with heavy rust.
-So, you will have to fill up these spaces using one of the following methods;
+Once you remove the rust, you may have a hole in the place where the rust was.
+So, you will have to fill up these holes using metal epoxy putty.